Our Vision for Mathematics Learning:

 Emeritus Math Fellows is a new group of dedicated math leaders who want to continue to advance their knowledge and skills as math leaders.
 The group co-plans and co-facilitates their meetings which focus on the same topics as Fellows, but at a deeper level.
 We meet four times a year for a full day.
 Participating in the Emeritus Math Fellows is a yearly commitment requiring school &/or district leader sponsorship.

 If you are a Washington State Emeritus Math Fellow, you are welcome to join us.
-For more information, please contact Leslie Nielsen.
+For more information, please contact Leslie Nielsen and complete the Emeritus Math Fellows Survey.